MiSTer-devel/Minimig-AGA_MiSTer/README.md

 Further info about minimig can be found on the [Minimig Discussion Forum](http://www.minimig.net/).

-MiST board support & other cores on the [MiST Project Page](https://code.google.com/p/mist-board/).
+MiSTer board support & other cores on the [MiSTer Project Page](https://github.com/MiSTer-devel).

 ## License